abapGit/abapGit/docs/guide-moving-package.md

 ---
-title: Moving existing package contents into git
+title: Moving package into git
+category: online projects
+order: 50
 ---

 You have an existing package in your system that you want to copy to a new git repository,